blackferncreations/germankeycut/boundaries.md

 Its purpose is to reduce misclassification.

-Structural positioning can affect many functions without being defined by any one of them.
+Structural positioning can affect translation, communication, search, research, documentation, design and operational execution without being defined primarily by any one of those functions.

-The presence of translation, communication, search, research, design, documentation or operational work within an engagement does not mean that GermanKeyCut should be classified primarily by that function.

-The defining question remains:
+The defining question is:

 **What structural conditions determine how an international offer is interpreted, evaluated, recommended and carried forward within the German market?**